ex0-tekk/Legend-of-SkyrimVR/Readme.md

  - **Nvidia 3090 GPU**
 #
 [3]
-## MOD LIST FEATURES
-### To save space on the in-game loot card, DVR now uses a 3 tier STAR Halgaris RPG loot system.
-### % = Drop Rate.
-#
- - **No Star = No enchant (Vanilla) = 15%** - NOTE: _Some_ hard-coded vanilla gear and quest items still have 1 or more enchants with No Star, this cannot be changed.
- - **1 Star = 1 Enchant = 67%**
- - **2 Stars = 2 Enchants = 15%**
- - **3 Stars = 3 enchants = 3%**
-#### NOTE: There is 10 randomly enchanted item variations on all tiers, EXCEPT No Star, No Enchant (Vanilla).
-#
- - **The loot system in DVR is VERY GENEROUS, just like the Diablo series is known for, so you will often be upgrading, tossing away or selling items, Nethers Follower Framework provides a dialogue option to make your followers run to town and sell ANY gear you give them regardless of where you are or the funds available on merchants, using this feature is HIGHLY RECOMMENDED as you continue gathering loot if you don't always want to travel and sell.
-Making income in DVR should not be an issue regardless of you and your followers selling items, due to the boss chests and dragons providing plenty of gold, additionally, in an attempt to balance bartering and trade, I have added an increase in overall cost for buying items and subsequently less income for selling all items, along with other barter tweaks such as, increased merchant gold, increased ferry and horse carriage costs, sleeping at the inn costs more, etc.**

-- **Loot Boxes are placed at merchants across 7 different cities, they are easy to find and they *can be* addictive, but loot keys are not cheap.**

-- **This mod list is a loot hoarders dream, and with that in mind, every new character you create starts with a 10,000lb carry weight ring.**

-- **Transmuting lower quality items into a higher quality ones, or convert items of one type into another with the [Horadric Cube from Diablo II](https://www.nexusmods.com/skyrim/mods/22806/?tab=description) please read the authors nexus page linked here to see more details on how to do this.**

-- **Voidgate is a spell every player starts with in DVR, you simply access it from your magic menu and cast a dual portal to step into, for example: you're dungeon crawling and you want to goto town to sell or buy... ok, so you cast the spell and a blue swirling portal opens, now you open your map and goto your desired location (DVR lets you teleport out from ANY dungeon via your map), once you're finished, you simply cast the spell again and a 2nd portal opens, walk into the swirling portal, this returns you back to the spot where you were previously adventuring.**

 - **Fine-Tuned Challenge mod difficulty settings replace the traditional Skyrim difficulty settings, they flow in both directions for hard-mode, easy-mode, and everything in between... with a few *optional* cheat mods available for casual steam-rolling fun.
 Look for *QoL Enhancements, Difficulty Options, Cheats & Level Lists* on the left side of your MO2 window, you will find these cheat mods placed throughout this category, right click them and 'visit on nexus' for more info.**

 - **All nonsense weapon and armor enchantments from the Summermyst Enchantments mod have been removed, this makes for some amazing enchantment combinations, you will likely need to crank the difficulty up as you continue to level, before long you will become quite powerful by coming across 2 star & 3 star items, and by also enchanting your own gear.**